LHeen08/stock_informant/README.md

 * To run the program extract the binary/executable from the zip file and run
 ---
-### A note on current MacOS issues
-* Currently on MacOS with the most recent software version, the app is not using flaskwebgui like the windows and linux versions.
-This is because there are some threading issues with "objc_initializeAfterForkError" (a quick [google search](https://www.google.com/search?channel=ftrc&client=firefox-b-1-d&q=objc_initializeAfterForkError) of that should show you the issue).
-So as of right now the workaround without adjusting users environment variables is to open a web browser and handle the browser close with javascript to kill the process.
-* If you are on Mac and the process is still running and the browser window is closed or their is odd behavior within the browser, either ctrl+c in the terminal where the server is running or close the terminal window.
----
 ## Help
 For the MacOS install you will probably run into "“stock-informant” cannot be opened because it is from an unidentified developer.".
 To fix this:
 * Open System Settings.